 - providing assistance to students in using statistical data and LITS supported advanced mathematical or scientific software;

-- providing outreach in dorms and other sites beyond the LITS complex to provide mentoring on technology and research skills and to educate students on library services.
+- providing outreach in residence halls and other sites beyond the LITS complex to provide mentoring on technology and research skills and to educate students on library services.